InflationFighter

 Do not over-optimize

-Simple rule: Save your regular basket, compare it before each shopping trip, and use the cheaper cart as your guide.
+Simple rule: Build a baseline basket, compare it before each shopping trip, and use unit pricing to pick the best size when you restock.

 Lower your next grocery trip